mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Rogan uses his Deception skill to play-up his spiel and any character can use their own Deception in an opposed check to penetrate the charade, but any cursory scans on the Silverside do pick up a power plant fluctuation, which adds +1 to Rogan’s Deception skill.

 Haro invites Rogan and his team to share refreshments.
-In their private discussion he agrees to loan Silverside tools and an engineer (use Druhk Xeren, see page 53) to get the power plant fixed, and charges standard berthing costs as part of the deal.
+In their private discussion he agrees to loan Silverside tools and an engineer (use [[#Druhk Xeren]]) to get the power plant fixed, and charges standard berthing costs as part of the deal.
 In return, Rogan offers the aid of some of his heavies for any fetching or carrying the LFC might need.
 Haro also offers the Silverside crew stateroom use ‘for a change’, but is, in reality, eager to show-off the Factory in the hope of encouraging future business.
 Rogan remains courteous and affable throughout this meeting.

 ### Rogan’s Strategy